-I, Keith Enevoldsen, do not want to to manage, maintain, and appear to sponsor the translated or derivative works.
-I do not plan to host them on my websites.
+I, Keith Enevoldsen, prefer not to manage, maintain, or sponsor the translated or derivative works.
+I prefer not to host them on my websites.
 I prefer that the creators retain direct control of their own works.
 If possible, please find another place (such as a website or file share) to host the translated or derivative works that you make.
 It is best for readers if your translated work is on a website that is written in your language.

 If you email me to tell me where your translated or derivative work is, and it looks good, I will add a link to it from my Links pages at elements.wlonk.com/ElementsLinks.htm or thinkzone.wlonk.com/Links.htm.
 I'd also like to add a link to your contact info (e.g., email).
 (If you cannot find another website to host it, you may send me the pdf file and, if it looks good, I may host it on my website.)

 Editing PDF/AI Illustrations in Adobe Illustrator (AI)